trotzig/react-available-times/README.md

   `title` property.
 Can have a `calendarId` property tying them to a calendar, inheriting the foreground and background color.
 Can also have a `allDay` property, in which case they are rendered at the top.
-- `start`: a date signalling the week you want to display to begin with.
-Can be any day within the week.
 - `height`: a string or a number controlling the `height` of the component.
   E.g. `'100%'`, `350`, `'100vh'`.
 If left out, the full height of the screen
   will be used.